avoss19/Server/README.md

 ## Orginization

 All folders in the root of this repository should be a domain name or a domain idea.
 Also the main page of each domain should be labeled **index.html**.
+Please also add a README.md file to your subdirectory.

 ## Domains

 Please help come up with domain names for this project.
 They could be for the whole project or just your personal site for a portfolio.
 Also please keep in mind the price of domains when adding them to the Domains.md file.

 ## Authors